Automated Reasoning In AWS

 Building a Secure System?

-It is our goal for security practitioners to build and operate secure systems that seems straightforward but if we’re going to do that we need to define “SECURE” and there are plenty of Bad ways to define “SECURE”
+It is AWS Classes in Pune‘s goal for security practitioners to build and operate secure systems that seems straightforward but if AWS Course in Pune are going to do that we need to define “SECURE” and there are plenty of Bad ways to define “SECURE”

 You want to stop bad stuff , bad guys but that definition is insufficient because it leads to you purchasing cable cutters and ready-mix cement we need the counterbalancing goal but good things do happen that you deliver to your customers and this is more or less where I was up until a couple of years ago and then something happened and my definition of “Secure” shifted and so I came up with this and it’s not really me it’s kind following along in the footsteps of the people that done deep thinking here this much more formal structured way of thinking about the definition of SECURITY for a system it’s thinking about the states and the state transitions for that system and

 I do security I do all of the things like we check all of the boxes out my job is really hard I’m really good at my job and it just consistent like successive iteration refinement getting better and better at your job like this is it right this is the careers and we had these nutjobs show show up and I say show up like I interviewed these people I helped bring them into the company little did I know what I was in for when we brought them on to Amazon and so we brought them on we took a little leap of faith and they made all of these outrageous claims this is almost a literal direct quote from Byron he didn’t inhale at any point while saying this either and i can tell you that they weren’t completely right they were far from wrong so let’s dig into how our thinking is evolved here

 you got a computer and these things are amazingly complex if you think the amount of code that’s just running in say your web browser or the operating system kernel it’s huge but if you’re an optimist you can convince yourself that you can reason about this system and if nothing else at least this image is pretty simple